 Fermentation is much harder to complete as juice is so high in sugar which in turn makes the viscosity greater and that stresses the yeast (we all know what stress can do to us).
 The yeast has more sugar to convert to alcohol: it’s working over-time and not happy about it.

 All winemaking processes are slower and harder to complete because of the sweetness of the juice.
 Higher sugar concentration causes higher osmotic pressure for the yeast, the result is a slower fermentation.

 The yeast has a difficult time surviving in that high viscosity or high sugar juice which is why many producers add a much higher yeast population to begin with.

 Why is China, not the US, Canada’s highest export market for Icewine?

 There are many theories, among them that our closeness to the US makes us and our products less exotic to Americans.
 The distance and the unknown aspect of a winter harvest makes our harvest and icewine more mysterious for the Chinese.

 VQA Canada has the trademark rights for Icewine in Canada, and the federal legal definition is “made from grapes naturally frozen on the vine.”
-Provincial regulations in Ontario, BC and NS also define icewine as “naturally frozen on the vine.”
+Provincial regulations in Ontario, British Columbia and Nova Scotia also define icewine as “naturally frozen on the vine.”

 Canada has secured agreements internationally to protect its interests in icewine including the name and definition.